Sitefinity/sitefinity-aspnetcore-mvc-samples/src/rest-sdk/README.md

 ```

-**NOTE - The REST SDK provides dtos for all of the static types - news, events, lists, taxons, taxonomies, media, pages and page templates, so you do not need to define them yourself unless you wish for your custom fields to be defined in a custom DTO class**
+**NOTE - The REST SDK provides dtos for all of the static types - news, events, lists, taxons, taxonomies, media, pages and page templates, so you do not need to define them yourself unless you wish for your custom fields to be defined in a custom DTO class.
+In this case it is best to inherit from the already defined types and add your custom fields there.**

 There are three things to note here:

-1. The NewsDto inherits from ContentBaseDto(that holds a generic set of properties), which in turn inherits from SdkItem.
-This gives us the method GetValue<T>, and the properties Id and Provider
+1. The NewsDto inherits from from SdkItem.
+This gives us the method GetValue<T>, and the properties Id and Provider.

 2. The class is marked with the attribute - **MappedSitefinityTypeAttribute** that basically holds the clr type of the mapped sitefinity type.
 In this case RestClientContentTypes.News = "Telerik.Sitefinity.News.Model.NewsItem"